caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public class ChocolateEgg : Egg
 {
-    public override void CrackShell() // The override modifier is required to specify overriding, not hiding {
+    // Note we now need to use the override modifier instead of new. public override void CrackShell()
+    {
         Console.WriteLine("Chocolate cracked");
     }